liuquan18/Tel_MMLE/README.md

 This repository contains the code for the project "More extreme summertime North Atlantic Oscillation (NAO) under climate change".

 ## 2. System Requirements
-The code has been test on Linux system.
+The code has been tested on Linux system.

 `enviroment.yml` provides a list of python dependences. an environment can be created by following code:
 ```bash